-Leave the ground strap on one of the binding posts when it is not being used.
-Pictures in Appendix B show the strap in use and rotated to a safe position.
+The ground strap is normally left on one of the binding posts when it is not being used.
+Pictures in this chapter show the strap rotated to a safe position.
+A photograph in Appendix B shows the strap in use.

-Ref 3000 Expansion Interface
+Ref3000 Expansion Interface

-The Ref 3000 Expansion Interface contains control and status digital signals needed for Reference 30k Booster operation.
-Gamry does not support connection of this interface to any instrument other than a Reference 3000 Potentiostat.
+The Ref3000 Expansion Interface contains control and status digital signals needed for Reference 30k Booster operation.
+Gamry does not support connection of this interface to any instrument other than a Reference 3000 potentiostat.